fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/electronics.md

 * Used an Arduino, Microbit or other microcontroller?
 * Written any code? -->

+## Formative assessment and project ideas

+* Present your work so far and offer help to others.
+[More info](https://fablabbrighton.github.io/digital-fabrication-module/course-notes-lm225-2020/formative-assessment)

+* Suggest some project ideas, to inform content after Easter.
+Final 4 weeks will be self-directed.
+[Lockdown ideas](https://fablabbrighton.github.io/digital-fabrication-module/course-notes-lm225-2020/lockdown-projects)

 ## This week:

 * Tour of some basic components